Looking-Glass/blenderLKG/README.md

 The addon requires Blender 2.79b, it does not work in Blender 2.8x yet.

-It also requires the HoloPlay C API to be installed, which can be downloaded here: http://static-files.lookingglassfactory.com.s3.amazonaws.com/HoloPlayCAPI/Install%20HoloPlayCAPI.exe (must not uncheck the Add to PATH option, as the Blender plugin uses this)
+It also requires the HoloPlay C API to be installed, which can be [downloaded here](http://static-files.lookingglassfactory.com.s3.amazonaws.com/HoloPlayCAPI/Install%20HoloPlayCAPI.exe) (must not uncheck the _Add to PATH_ option, as the Blender plugin uses this).

 ### Installing